At Magill School, students acknowledge that the land on which the school is built is the Kaurna people’s land.

 Background

-In 2020 Aboriginal students, with the support of ACEO Philippa Tierney, collaboratively embarked on a campaign of awareness to highlight the importance of Aboriginal land ownership and occupancy.
+In 2020 Aboriginal students, with the support of our ACEO, have collaboratively embarked on a campaign of awareness to highlight the importance of Aboriginal land ownership and occupancy.
 More specifically, students wanted to acknowledge and recognise that Magill School is situated on Kaurna land and promote this to the whole school community.

 Amongst the group it was decided that students would create a collaborative artwork accompanied by a student written Acknowledgment of Country.
 The artwork together with the Acknowledgment of Country would be shared with the school community to promote awareness and recognition of Kaurna peoples important place as First Nation people of the Adelaide Plains.